MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-how-to-configure-new-companies.md

 ## <a name="to-apply-package-data"></a>To apply package data
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Configuration Worksheet**, and then select the related link.
 2. Select a table that you want to modify data for, and then choose the **Apply Data** action.
 Choose the **Yes** button to confirm the application.
 3. To confirm that the data is now in the database and that the application has succeeded, return to the **Config.
-Worksheet** window and choose the **Database Data** action.
+Worksheet** page and choose the **Database Data** action.

 > [!NOTE]
 >  After you apply data, you can only see it in the database.
 It is no longer in the package.